nori-dot-eco/contracts/docs/Removal.md

 contract Market _market
 ```

-The &#x60;Market&#x60; contract that removals can be bought and sold from.
+The `Market` contract that removals can be bought and sold from.